arnaumariscal/Chest-X-Ray-Classification-using-CNNs/README.md

 # **Chest-X-Ray-Classification-using-CNNs**

-## Project Statement:
+## Overview:

-As part of a Machine Learning module within a Bioinformatics and Biostatistics Master’s program, this project consisted of a binary image classification problem: distinguishing between normal chest X-rays and those showing signs of pleural effusion.
-The dataset was based on a subset of 700 labelled radiographs (350 normal and 350 with pleural effusion), extracted from the publicly available NIH ChestXray14 dataset:

-https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publiclyavailable-chest-x-ray-datasets-scientific-community.

-The objective was to design, implement, and evaluate two convolutional neural networks (CNNs) for the classification of chest X-ray images.
-The final step was to select the best-performing architecture based on classification metrics and ROC curve analysis.
+The project designs and evaluates two convolutional neural networks (CNNs) for the classification of chest X-ray images: normal and with pleural effusion.

-The key responsibilities and steps involved in the project were:

-**1. Data import and exploration**
-- The radiographs were provided in two compressed folders: one for normal cases and one for pleural effusion.
-Sample images from both folders were presented.

-**2. Image preprocessing**
--	All images were resized from 512x512x3 to64x64x1, keeping only one grayscale channel, since all three RGB channels contained the same information.
--	Normalization was performed, using min-max scaling.

-**3. Data splitting**
--	The dataset was divided into training and testing subsets, maintaining class balance, with 600 images for training and 100 for testing.

-**4. Model development**.
-Two different CNN models were built using Python with the following instructions:
--	Both models included no more than 6 convolutional layers
--	Pooling layers to reduce computational complexity
--	Two fully connected layers with 128 and 32 neurons
-- The output layer used a sigmoid activation function to predict the binary outcome (normal vs. effusion)
--	Each model was designed with at least 60.000 trainable parameters to meet minimum complexity requirements

-**5. Evaluation and comparison**
--	Both models were tested using ROC curves and classification metrics to compare performance.
--	Model 1 presented higher accuracy and lower loss values compared to Model 2.
-It also achieved a higher AUC (0.88) in constrast to Model 2 (0.81), as well as a better accuracy score in the confusion matrix.

-**6. Conclusion**
+This binary image classification problem was part of a Machine Learning module within a Bioinformatics and Biostatistics Master’s program.

+The dataset was based on the publicly available NIH ChestXray14 dataset: https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publiclyavailable-chest-x-ray-datasets-scientific-community.

-- Overall, Model 1 outperformed Model 2 across multiple metrics, demonstrating a superior ability to discriminate between normal and pathological radiographs.
+Model 1 outperformed Model 2 across multiple metrics, demonstrating a superior ability to discriminate between normal and pathological radiographs.

+## Methodology

+1.	**Data import and exploration**
+2.	**Image preprocessing**.
+All images were resized from 512x512x3 to 64x64x1, normalized and only one grayscale channel was kept.
+3.	**Data splitting**.
+600 training / 100 test images
+4.	**Model development**.
+Two CNN models: ≤6 convolutional layers, pooling layers, 2 fully connected layers, >60K trainable parameters, sigmoid output.
+5.	**Evaluation and comparison**: quality metrics and ROC curve analysis.

+## Key results

+## Repository structure